onzfonz/comp227/src/content/6/en/part6c.md

 The solution is elegant.
 The initialization logic for the notes has been completely separated from the React component.

-Next, let's replace the <em>createNote</em> action creator created by the <em>createSlice</em> function with an asynchronous action creator:
+Next, let's replace the `createNote` action creator created by the `createSlice` function with an asynchronous action creator:

 ```js
 // ...